 It contains the egg cell and the central cell; these are important in reproduction.
 Following fertilisation, the sperm cells carried by the pollen tube enter the egg cell and central cell to develop into the zygote and endosperm, respectively.

-From microspores arise the male gametophytes, and from megaspores, the female gametophytes develop to form the embryo sac.
+The main difference between male and female gametophytes is that microspores develop into the male gametophytes, and from megaspores, the female gametophytes develop to form the embryo sac.

-Male gametophytes provide the sperm cells into the ovule, and female gametophytes provide an egg cell that allows fertilization and embryogenesis.
+Male gametophytes provide the sperm cells in pollen grains, and female gametophytes provide an egg cell in ovules that allows fertilisation and embryogenesis.

-The microsporogenesis refers to the development of microspores from microsporocytes, and the megasporogenesis refers to the formation of megaspores from megasporocytes.
+"Microsporogenesis" refers to the development of microspores from microsporocytes, and "megasporogenesis" refers to the formation of megaspores from megasporocytes.

 A typical pollen grain would contain two cells: a generative cell (which divides to produce the sperm cells) and a tube cell (which develops as the pollen tube).